kubernetes-sigs/wg-policy-prototypes/policy-report/kep/README.md

 know that this has succeeded?
 -->
 - Meet the Kubernetes API standards
-- Make policy-report as a new project under kubernetes-sigs
+- Make policy-report as a new project under kubernetes-sigs: `github.com/kubernetes-sigs/policy-report-api`
 - Provide a migration path for existing users
 - Improved documentation for new and existing users
+- Improved documentation for producers and consumers

 ### Non-Goals